 The standards that test measurements are compared with are internal standards, external regulations and industry-wide standards.
 Clear documentation must be kept to show that rigorous Quality Control has been carried out before products were authorised for release.

-The type of testing used is highly dependent on the product or industry.
+The types of tests used vary greatly depending on the product or industry

 In pharmaceutical manufacturing, quality control includes ensuring the product does not make a patient sick, so the company performs chemical and microbiological testing of samples from the production line.
 As the sample testing is done in a laboratory, people who work in quality control usually have a laboratory/science background.

-In automobile manufacturing, quality control focuses on how parts fit together and interact and makes sure the engines operate smoothly and efficiently.
+In automobile manufacturing, quality control focuses on how machining tolerances and how well parts fit together to make sure the engines operate smoothly and efficiently.

 In electronics, quality testing could involve using meters that measure the flow of electricity.